deitChi/ansible-role-firewalld/README.md

     target: DROP
     sources: []
     ports:
-      use_common: no
       rules: []
     services:
-      use_common: no
       rules: []
     rich_rules:
-      use_common: yes
+      common_profiles: [limited_ssh, icmp]
       rules: []
 ```

 In the `profiles` list of maps, you declare your firewall profiles.
-The use of `use_common` merges any common rules with the same name, to the Zone.
+The use of `use_common` merges any common profile rules with the same name, to the Zone.

 Role Variables
 --------------